 2. Naked Ladies and the Scarlet Monster - David Marsh

 3. Step into the Christmas card - Caroline Holmes

 4. Mistletoe and Druids - David Marsh

 £5 per lecture.
 Booking and further information at https://mistletoeandmore.eventbrite.co.uk

 THE MEDIAEVAL GARDEN

 An exploration of the medieaval garden's myths and realities.
 The practical and functional, the decorative and pleasurable, the sacred and the profane.
-A series of 6 lectures with Dr. David Marsh with opportunities for questions.
+A series of 6 lectures with Dr. David Marsh and I, opportunities for questions at the end of each lecture.
 Thursdays 12, 19 and 26 November & 3, 10 and 17 December at 10am.
 On behalf of The Gardens Trust.
 Cost £30.